1700-1799 in OED1/OED2

 - As noted in Gilliver 2000: 242, March (1825-1911) was ‘professor of English Language and Comparative Philology at Lafayette College (the first chair of its kind in the United States), from 1857’.
 He published a grammar of Anglo-Saxon in 1870 and also worked (with Israel Funk) on the Standard Dictionary of 1895.

-- EOED is most grateful to James McCracken of OED for supplying information on OED2’s (hence OED1’s) Inchbald quotations.
+- Thanks to James McCracken for supplying information on OED2’s (hence OED1’s) Inchbald quotations.

 - Thanks again to James McCracken of OED for supplying information on OED2’s (hence OED1’s) quotation from both Bailey and Johnson.